ekohl/foreman-howto/README.rst

 We should now have a basic running system.
 Just go to http://manager.example.org/ and check it out.
-In case you set up credentials the default user is *admin*, but be sure to change the password from *changeme* to something a little bit more sure.
+In case you set up credentials the default user is *admin*, but be sure to change the password from *changeme* to something a little bit more secure.

 First thing we're going to do is add our smart proxy.
 Navigate to *More* => *Smart Proxies* and click the *New Proxy*-button.
 Enter the name and URL.
 I